Top Collaboration Skills: Definition, Examples, & Best Improving Techniques

 Here’s an example of how clarifying questions can advance collaboration in a team.

-Skill #5: Paraphrasing
+Communication skill #5: Paraphrasing

 Paraphrasing represents our interpretation of what was said to us.
 By formulating our understanding of the meaning of what’s being said, we allow the other party to either simply confirm we understood them correctly or elaborate on their meaning.